dmccreary/personal-finance/docs/glossary.md

 Education loans issued or guaranteed by the U.S. government, typically offering more favorable terms, protections, and repayment options than private alternatives.

 **Example:** You'll learn why federal student loans should generally be exhausted before considering private loans due to their lower interest rates and income-driven repayment options.

+#### FHA Loans

+Federal Housing Administration loans; government-insured mortgages that require lower down payments and credit scores than conventional loans.

+**Example:** This course explains how FHA loans can make homeownership accessible to first-time buyers who haven't yet saved large down payments.

+#### FICA Taxes

+Federal Insurance Contributions Act taxes; payroll taxes funding Social Security and Medicare programs, automatically withheld from wages.

+**Example:** You'll learn in this class how FICA taxes are calculated and why they appear as separate deductions on your paycheck.

+#### FICO Score

+A credit score model developed by Fair Isaac Corporation, ranging from 300-850, widely used by lenders to assess credit risk.

+**Example:** This course explains the five factors determining your FICO Score and strategies to improve each component for better lending terms.

+#### 50/30/20 Rule

+A budgeting guideline allocating 50% of after-tax income to needs, 30% to wants, and 20% to savings and debt repayment.

+**Example:** In this class, you'll apply the 50/30/20 rule to your income to create a balanced budget that covers necessities while building wealth.

+#### Financial Decision Making

+The process of evaluating options and choosing actions that best align with financial goals and values.

+**Example:** This course teaches structured financial decision making frameworks to help you make confident choices about major purchases, investments, and career moves.

+#### Financial Goal Setting

+The practice of establishing specific, measurable financial objectives with defined timelines and action plans.

+**Example:** You'll learn in this class how effective financial goal setting transforms vague aspirations into achievable milestones with clear progress indicators.

 #### Financial Goals